 The president or 3 officers may convene meetings of the executive committee.

-Written notice of each committee meeting is to be served on each member of the committee by –
+Written notice of each committee meeting is to be served as required in rule 29 (10)

-delivering it at a reasonable time before the meeting; or

-by sending it by post in a prepaid letter addressed to each committee member's usual or last known address in time to reach the committee member in due course of post before the date of the meeting; or

-sending it by electronic mail to each Board member's usual or last-known electronic mail address in time to reach the Board member before the date of the meeting.

 Questions arising at any meeting referred to in this Rule are to be determined by a majority of votes of the members present and in the case of an equality of votes the Chairperson has a second or casting vote.